fortin0o/fortin0o/README.md

 ## Heyho Peeps!!

 I'm Donald Terrifortino!
-I'm a Student at Vocational High School & Beginner Developer from Indonesia, and currently learning web development with Laravel, PHP, JavaScript, and MySQL.
+I'm a Student at Vocational High School & Beginner Developer from Indonesia, and currently learning web development and android with Laravel, PHP, JavaScript, Kotlin and MySQL.
 I'm interested in UI/UX design, making a character ingame, and also building a game.
 I'd love to learn new things and improve my coding skills.
 <br>